Elvis Is Back!: Release and reception

 The first single from Elvis Is Back!, "Stuck on You", was released two days after its recording with "Fame and Fortune" on the B-side, attracting 1.4 million advanced orders.
 The pre-printed single sleeve said, "Elvis' 1st New Recording For His 50,000,000 Fans All Over The World".
-It was the first Presley single to be released in stereo.Elvis Is Back! was released on April 8, 1960, in stereo and monaural versions.
+It was the first Presley single to be released in stereo.

+Elvis Is Back! was released on April 8, 1960, in stereo and monaural versions.
 The album reached number two on Billboard's Top LP's and topped the UK Albums Chart.
 Despite this, its commercial performance was a disappointment, with fewer than 300,000 copies sold in the United States.
 The album was later certified Gold by the RIAA.

+Initial reviews

-Initial reviewsBillboard magazine said, "Elvis is back and singing better than ever in the rock and roll style he made famous".
+Billboard magazine said, "Elvis is back and singing better than ever in the rock and roll style he made famous".
 The New York Times called the record "drab and lackluster".
 Referencing Presley's change of style, High Fidelity magazine said: "Presley obviously finds it hard to record his old gusto ...
 Perhaps [the recordings] are the first attempts to master new styles".
 HiFi/Stereo Review magazine also remarked on the change in Presley's style, calling the album "musically schizoid" despite deeming the overall recording "good".
 The review said Presley's ballads were "the worst he's ever made" but lauded "his former vitality" in the "commercial rockabilly romps".